The idea of starting a business comes easier than actually starting a business, isn’t it? Business plan, business model, marketing, and whatnot.

-Two of such terms that are sometimes mistakenly interchanged are business model and business plan.
+Business plans and business models are sometimes mistakenly interchanged.
 Although they sound similar, they are not the same.
 Let’s see what they mean, their differences, and their types.

 A business model is a mechanism that directs how you create, deliver, and attain value in the market; it’s the profit-generating plan of your company.
 Simply put, it’s how you sell your product to make money.